 “I felt like I’ve been nonstop,” Vandersluis said.
 “I’ve been trying to stand up strong for my community, and today I really just kind of fell into the sadness of Oct.
 7 and the sadness of the reality in Israel.”

-Although the event took place on Ohio State’s campus, university spokesperson Ben Johnson said in a statement that events of this kind do not usually require space reservations.
+Although the event took place on Ohio State’s campus, university spokesperson Ben Johnson said in a statement that “an event of this type typically doesn’t require [a space reservation.]”

 “[Ohio State] support[s] the rights of students, faculty, staff and visitors to exercise their freedom of speech and expression,” Johnson said.